Farrah Young is a research analyst and carries out in-depth research on topics.

-Articles written on hubpages are called hub and once you have your account opened, every hub you create will be arranged under your account, that way you can easily access, edit or promote them.
+Articles written on HubPages are called hubs and once you have your account opened, every hub you create will be arranged under your account, that way you can easily access, edit or promote them.

 2. Decide on What to Write On

-Quite a number of people will advice you to pick a niche and stick to it.
+Several people will advise you to pick a niche and stick to it.
 They argue sticking to one idea or theme makes it easier for you to get known as an expert in that field and build your following.
 Now while they have a point, deciding to multi-niche is also not a bad idea and won't work against you.

 However, if going into several niches you want to stick to just a couple, ones you are an expert in, that way coming up with suitable topics and writing authoritatively won't be much of a problem for you.

 When I first started writing online, I found it hard coming up with posts that were detailed and covered the whole gist of a story.
 My articles were usually capped at 300 words and I found most people didn't want to read them (which is to be expected as they likely reasoned an article that short in length couldn't possibly cover all they needed to know).